Speak-to-Structure: Evaluating LLMs in Open-domain Natural Language-Driven Molecule Generation: Speak-to-Structure (S 2 -Bench)

 For the \textbf{MolEdit} and \textbf{MolOpt} tasks, as shown in Table \ref{tab:metric}, we employ a combination of metrics to assess both the correctness of the modification and the rationality of the design.

-\textbf{Success Rate}: This metric evaluates a model's ability to fulfill the specific molecule generation requirements.
+\textbf{Success Rate}: This metric evaluates a model's ability to fulfill the specific molecule generation requirements, with values ranging from 0 to 1.
 We design automated evaluation processes to verify if the generated molecule meets the specified criteria (e.g., correct functional group modification for MolEdit, or desired property optimization for MolOpt).
-Detailed Implementations of the automated testing process are shown in Appendix \ref{sec:test}.
 This metric examines whether the LLM can follow instructions precisely, which is a fundamental requirement for an LLM to serve as a chemist assistant.

 \textbf{Similarity}: In open-domain tasks like MolEdit and MolOpt, a high Success Rate alone is insufficient.
 We must also ensure that the generated molecule is a reasonable modification of the original, rather than a completely new, unrelated structure that happens to satisfy the criteria.
 To address this, we measure the Tanimoto Similarity between the generated and original molecules using Morgan Fingerprints \citep{butina1999unsupervised}.
 A high similarity score indicates that the model has performed a rational, localized edit and has not simply generated a different molecule from scratch.
-The similarity $\delta(m^g, m^o)$ between the generated molecule $m^g$ and the original molecule $m^o$ is calculated as:
+The similarity $\delta(m^g, m^o) \in [0,1]$ between the generated molecule $m^g$ and the original molecule $m^o$ is calculated as: